 Organizations can no longer be ignorant to the reality that they could very well be the next victim of a data breach and can learn from corporations like Home Depot who are experiencing the serious financial & legal consequences that are associated with suffering from a data breach.
 Security is constantly evolving and staying up the date with the latest threats that could impact your organization could put you one step ahead and could be the difference between a massive data breach and an easy fix.

 For example, the Target & Home Depot data breaches could have been easily avoided by implementing a hardened build standard with precision change detection (the PCI DSS recommends using the CIS Benchmarks as the best hardening standard to adopt).
-Hardening coupled with breach detection technology (FIM-based Host Intrusion Detection system or HIDS), would ensure that, even if a breach was successful, at least you would be alerted of the issue immediately and be in a position to take action to prevent any card data loss.
+Hardening coupled with breach detection technology (FIM-based Host Intrusion Detection system or HIDS), would ensure that, even if a breach was successful, at least you would be alerted to the issue immediately and be in a position to take action to prevent any card data loss.

 Read this article on SCMagazine